-Large breeds do best with larger, thicker bones that allow them to gnaw which scrapes the teeth (without leaving behind any starches) and helps prevent tartar buildup.
+Large breeds do best with larger, thicker bones that allow them to gnaw which scrapes the teeth and helps prevent tartar buildup.
 Smaller dogs do great with smaller cuts of bone.

 RAWHIDE OR NOT?

 There is some controversy about the benefits vs risks of Rawhide bones and chews.
-Rawhide has been sold and consumed for years and is a cheaper alternative for pet parents on a budget.
-While I indulged my beloved Leonberger Max with countless rawhide bones during his lifetime, without incident, I have serious cause to “paws” today.
+Rawhide has been sold and consumed for years and is a cheaper alternative for budget-conscious pet parents.

-A more experienced perspective than mine is provided by Sarah Sypniewski at Embrace Pet Insurance:
+A very experienced perspective on this subject is provided by Sarah Sypniewski at Embrace Pet Insurance:

 “Rawhide is extremely dangerous.
 It is so dangerous, that I am stunned they can still sell it.
 In fact, the Humane Society of the United States and the ASPCA both discourage rawhide consumption and list it among the dangerous household products for pets (next to pesticides and cleaning chemicals)…[Rawhide] is the inner layer of cow or horse hides that has been cleaned and stripped of hair.
 In order to remove the hair from this layer, the hide must be soaked in chemicals, primarily sodium sulfide.
 It’s as toxic as it sounds.
 It’s then washed and whitened with hydrogen peroxide; dried, and pressed into the treats you see in the stores (sometimes they add flavorings or coatings to make them appetizing for dogs).
 Other toxins, such as trace amounts of arsenic and formaldehyde have been detected in rawhide treats as well.
 Rawhide is classified neither as a human food nor pet food, so there are no regulations over its production”.
 YUK!

-If you haven’t enrolled your pet in a qualified pet insurance plan, now might be a good time to implement protection for your pets.
-Doolittle’s Doghouse recommends 2 qualified pet insurers, Healthy Paws and Embrace Pet Insurance.
-Click here for our Pet Shop menu to obtain more information and links to obtain free quotes: https://doolittlesdoghouse.com/shop
+If you haven’t enrolled your pet in a qualified insurance plan, now might be a good time to implement coverage against unexpected illness, accident or injury.
+Doolittle’s Doghouse recommends Embrace Pet Insurance for their comprehensive programs and Customer Service excellence.
+Click here to obtain more information and for a FREE quote: https://doolittlesdoghouse.com/shop

 Doolittle’s Doghouse shares your commitment to your pet’s happiness and wellness…nose to tail.